 |Annual price|| |

 Info current as of post date.
 Offers and availability may vary by location and are subject to change.

-How the Reolink Argus 2 Stacks Up
+Reolink Argus 2 features

 The Reolink Argus 2 runs on a rechargeable lithium-ion battery.
-Unlike most outdoor security cameras, you won't have to worry about running wires for power, so you can mount it pretty much anywhere.
+Unlike some outdoor security cameras, you won't have to worry about running wires for power, so you can mount it pretty much anywhere.
 Plugging it into a regular outlet using the included power cord will charge the battery pack, or you can plug it into the Reolink solar panel for continuous power to the battery.

 The Reolink is an IP camera, meaning you’ll have access to a live video feed from anywhere using the Reolink app on your smartphone.
 The camera has a motion sensor built in, and it conserves battery life by recording to a micro SD card only when it detects motion—it doesn't run continuously.
 The app lets you set up alerts so you get a push notification whenever it senses motion.